Understanding the Signs of Depression in Men

-- Poor Health: Severe injuries and life-threatening or long-lasting illnesses, such as cancer or chronic pain, can put you more at risk of getting depression.
+- Poor Health: Severe injuries and life-threatening or long-lasting illnesses, such as cancer or chronic pain, can put you more at risk of getting the disorder.
 Head injuries may also trigger mood disorders and depression.

 - Personality: A combination of early life experiences and the genes you inherit help shape your personality.
 Some character traits, such as low self-esteem or perfectionism, can put you at higher risk of getting depression.

-- Social Environment: You’re more likely to get depression if your spouse or people you spend a lot of time with have depression.
+- Social Environment: You’re more likely to develop the disorder if your spouse or people you spend a lot of time with have it.
 Equally, if you cut yourself off from others and become lonely, this can also increase the risk of depression.